CSS. Unidad 4. Aplicando estilos a listas.

 2. You may use the filters to display the kinds of fonts you like.

-5. In the resulting screen, you first need to copy the line of HTML code shown and paste it into the head of your HTML file.
-Put it above the existing <link> element, so that the font is imported before you try to use it in your CSS.
+7. Paste the code into the head of your HTML file.
+Put it above the existing <link> elements you may have on your web page, so that the font is imported before you try to use it in your own CSS.

-6. You then need to copy the CSS declarations listed into your CSS as appropriate, to apply the custom fonts to your HTML.
+8. You then need to select the font using a CSS declaration inside your CSS to apply the custom font to your HTML, as for example: font-family: "Permanent Marker";

 Proposed exercise: Google fonts